welshea/mass_spectrometry_pipelines/README.txt

     Output:
-      Modification  [yes/no]         does the data contain modification sites RefSeq        [yes/no]         is the data mainly matched against RefSeqs TMT           [single/multi/injection]
+      Modification  [yes/no]         does the data contain modification sites RefDB         [RefSeq/etc.]    database we think it was matched against TMT           [single/multi/injection]
                                      1 plex, >=2 plexes, >=2 all injection reps
       TMT_Channel   [auto/TMT-????]  reference channel for IRON normalization